rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 #### To create a [fake] block device

-We don't want you to accidentally alter the local harddrive on your system and make it inoperable and so we'll complete the following exercises on a pseudo-device that behaves and mimicks a real block device.
-This will be done by creating a reasonably sized [sparse] file and associate it with a pseudo-device.
+We don't want you to accidentally alter the local hard disk on your system and make it inoperable,  so we'll complete the following exercises on a pseudo-device that behaves and mimics an actual block device.
+This will be done by creating a reasonably sized [sparse] file and associating it with a pseudo-device.
 On Linux systems, these pseudo-devices are referred to as loop devices.
-A loop device is a type of pseudo-device that makes it possible to treat [and access] a regular data file as if it were a block device.
+A loop device is a pseudo-device that makes it possible to treat [and access] a regular data file as if it were a block device.

-(This step is roughly equal to the same decisions you would have to make about purchasing real disks/storage for a server.
+(This step is roughly equal to the same decisions you must make about purchasing actual disks/storage for a server.
 Decisions like - type, make, size, interface, form-factor and so on)

 1. While still logged into the system as the root user, use the losetup utility to create a sparse 10GB file.
 Type: